 Sovereign Council member Mohamed El Faki announced yesterday that the government and the armed rebel movements are close to reaching a peace agreement.
-The discussion on the eastern track has been reopened.
+Eastern Sudanese urge an internal re-discussion of the eastern track accord.

 Rebel leader Mohamed Bashir told reporters in Khartoum that a comprehensive peace agreement will be signed in the near future.

 The National Consensus Forces (NCF – a coalition of progressive political parties) said that the agreement with the Sudan Revolutionary Front (SRF) rebel alliance on power-sharing “represents a huge breakthrough that paves the way for a comprehensive peace that accommodates all those advocating for peace, and those affected by the war”.